mecampbellsoup/mecampbellsoup.github.io/source/_posts/2013-12-07-make-debugging-with-binding-dot-pry-much-more-effective.markdown

   binding.pry if i == 100 || i == 1000
 end
 ```
-By adding in this conditional Pry debugger, I'm able to ensure that - as I'm iterating through a gigantic array of a million items - I'm getting the expected ```Collatz``` class behavior along the way at or around the one-thousandth element.
+By adding in this conditional Pry debugger, I'm able to ensure that - as I'm iterating through a gigantic array of a million items - I'm getting the expected ```Collatz``` class behavior along the way at or around the one-hundredth & one-thousandth elements, respectively.

 ## conclusion